Introduction

 Our Approach

 We have been working with the European Commission’s Joint Research Centre to feed into their capacity-building efforts to support evidence use in policy.
 They have been looking at ways to assess and develop indicators for effective science-for-policy systems.
-More details available in our report.
+More details are available in our report, Assessing national institutional capacity for evidence-informed policymaking: the role of a science-for-policy system (2022) and the related blog post Can and should science-for-policy systems be mapped and measured?

 We are also working with colleagues at the UK Government Office for Science to better understand how the science system within government functions, and how it can interface more effectively with external stakeholders.
 So far, we have mapped academic-policy engagement initiatives, and are now working to explore elements in more detail.